MolChemML/ExpDesign/README.md

 The tests were repeated **30** times.
 Within each run, the maximum iteration was set to **50**, with 10 initial samples.

+As for the solvent design case study, due to the relatively large number of constraints involved, comparisons with the aforementioned solvers are impractical, instead, it is compared with a recently proposed [_DoE-QM-CAMD_ method](https://www.sciencedirect.com/science/article/pii/S0098135423002156#sec4).

 ### Suzuki coupling